 Worried about your health?

 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

 Some symptoms relating to periods

-This is common.
+Heavy periods are very common.
 It is difficult to measure blood loss accurately.
 Periods are considered heavy if they are affecting your life and causing problems.